 If any items are broken, or show signs of wear and tear, repair or remove them altogether.
 Check your walls for peeling, scuffmarks or paint chips.
 If found, it could be time to say goodbye to the wallpaper, or touch up your paint.

 Take note of any appliances that aren’t functioning properly or aesthetically pleasing.
 If your appliances would prevent you from buying the house, invest in upgrading.
 Buyers will remember new appliances when it comes time to put in an offer.

 4. Store Excess Kitchen Items

 Staging your kitchen to sell your home is worth the extra time and effort.
 But, you may be wondering what you’re going to do with all the excess clutter in the meantime.
 You don’t have to resort to cramming your kitchen items into another room.
 Instead, consider the different amenities self-storage facilities have to offer.

 Self-storage solutions can decrease stress during your open house and eventually your move.
 Self storage lets you house excess items remotely in your unit temporarily or long-term depending on your needs.
 No longer worry about them getting in the way.

 Are you looking to store items during a home staging?
-Visit our Ohio Storage Facilities page to check out our six locations.
+Visit our Ohio Storage Facilities page to check out our four locations.
 We offer flexible storing options with no long-term contracts … perfect for temporary storage during open houses!

 Image Source: sferrario